 This is one of the biggest reasons for “giving baby up” for adoption.
 It’s important to note that choosing adoption doesn’t mean you will never be a parent.
 It just means you aren’t ready to become a parent right now.

 Parenting is hard.
 There’s no getting around that.
-And, for whatever reason, now may not be the time.
-If parenting isn’t possible right now, that could be one reason why parents “give up” newborn babies for adoption.
+If you feel like you need more time to prepare for parenthood, that could be one reason why parents “give up” newborn babies for adoption.

 If you are experiencing your unplanned pregnancy in the middle of your education — high school, college or post-college degree — then adoption could be a good choice for you.
 It can be extremely challenging to maintain your educational goals during pregnancy, and even more so when becoming a mother.
 Why put baby up for adoption?
 So that you can continue on the educational path you’ve worked so hard to create.